andrew/ultimate-awesome/README.md

 - [awesome-riotjs](https://github.com/pankajparashar-zz/awesome-riotjs) - A curated list of awesome riot.js resources!.
 - [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [Awesome-ZKP-Security](https://github.com/StefanosChaliasos/Awesome-ZKP-Security) - A curated list of awesome security resources for ZK.
-- [awesome-regex-resources](https://github.com/varunram/awesome-regex-resources) - A curated list of Regex Resources.
-Inspired by other awesome stuff.
 - [awesome-xrpl](https://github.com/wojake/awesome-xrpl) - 😎 Awesome projects, links, and stuff with the XRPL, aka XRP Ledger.
 - [awesome-Federated-Learning](https://github.com/ChanChiChoi/awesome-Federated-Learning) - Federated-learning.
 - [awesome-kurds](https://github.com/DevelopersTree/awesome-kurds) - A curated list of awesome Kurds.